-The “Pink Elephants” number, followed by the jumping “When I See an Elephant Fly,” ends the film on a high note, but little Dumbo’s revenge on the elephantine shrews and his reunion with his mother in the final seconds of the film are too little, too late.
-It’s short-film thinking in a format that needs something more.
+This is followed up by the jumping “When I See an Elephant Fly,” a racially awkward minstrel-show sequence with jive-talking black crows that’s musically maybe the best moment in the film.
+The film goes out on a high note, but little Dumbo’s revenge on the elephantine shrews and his reunion with his mother in the final seconds of the film are too little, too late.
+Dumbo is a victim of short-film thinking in a format that needs something more.

 Newly available in a 2-disc 70th Anniversary Blu-ray/DVD edition, Dumbo comes with a host of extras, of which the most interesting to me are a half-hour making-of documentary, “Taking Flight: The Making of Dumbo,” that puts Dumbo in historical context, and a Cine-Explore Picture-in-Picture tour of the film featuring Up director Pete Docter, Disney historian Paula Sigman and animator Andreas Deja that’s more interesting by half, in my opinion, than the film itself.